 - Enable young children with a developmental delay to improve their ability to play or participate in school and other social activities

-- Assist an adult with an upper extremity orthopedic injury regain use of his or her arm and hand to perform daily activities more independently
+- Assist an adult with an orthopedic injury to regain use of his or her hand and arm, allowing him or her to perform daily activities more independently

 - Help older adults who have suffered a stroke or traumatic brain injury perform self-care and household activities so they can return home safely from the hospital or skilled nursing facility

 - Provide strategies to adolescents with severe mental illness to aid them in finding and securing employment in order to live on their own